Welcome to The Gentleman Stationer 2017 Holiday Gift Guide!

 That friend or family member who's always expressed interest in learning what fountain pens are all about?
 Help them scratch that itch with one of these entry-level fountain pens.
 I'd recommend a fine or medium nib to get most people started.
 If someone has never used a fountain pen before, don't spend a lot of money on what will basically be an experiment.
 You can get a great writing experience for well under $30.

 - Pilot Metropolitan.
 The Pilot Metropolitan is one of the best fountain pen options available for beginners, who can get started with simple, easy-to-use cartridges or fill from a bottle with the included converter.
 For a super classy gift, you can combine the pen with a bottle of ink.
-For a Pilot pen I’d recommend Pilot's Iroshizuku Ink, which comes in an attractive bottle and a wide range of colors.
+For a Pilot pen I’d recommend a three-pack sampler of Pilot's Iroshizuku Ink, which comes in an attractive bottle and a wide range of colors.

 - Kaweco Sport.
 The Kaweco Sport pocket fountain pen is another great gift idea for the fountain pen newbie, along with some of Kaweco's excellent ink in easy-to-use cartridges.